jon-jacky/home/design.md

 26 May 2021

 - <https://anewsession.com/> - "We're starting over. ...
-  The world in 2021 is vastly different from what the idealists who used this software when it was originally written imagined it would be ...
   Remember: the internet didn't have to be like this.
 A better world is possible.